LASSO estimation for spherical autoregressive processes: LASSO estimation on the sphere

 \subsection{The estimator construction}

-As introduced in Section \ref{sec:intro}, the spectral decomposition on the sphere allows to reduce the functional penalized minimization problem \eqref{eq:aiuto} on the kernel to the equivalent $\ell_1$-penalized problems in the space of the harmonic coefficients, see \eqref{eq:philasso} below.
-More in details, in line with \cite{cm19}, we have
+As introduced in Section \ref{sec:intro}, the spectral decomposition on the sphere allows to reduce the functional penalized minimization problem to the equivalent $\ell_1$-penalized problems in the space of the harmonic coefficients, see \eqref{eq:philasso} below.
+Let us recall the definition of our LASSO estimator.